 b.
 Attendance at two of the previous six Policy Committee meetings

 c.
-Members of the Executive Committee are excluded from voting in the Policy Committee, with the exception of the VP of Political Affairs and Policy, who may vote in the instance of a tie.
+Members of the Executive Committee are excluded from voting in the Policy Committee, with the exception of the VP of Policy, who may vote in the instance of a tie.

 d.
-The chair of the Policy Committee is the VP of Political Affairs and Policy, who can designate another member of the committee as acting chair.
+The chair of the Policy Committee is the VP of Policy, who can designate another member of the committee as acting chair.

 e.
 The threshold for quorum may be determined by the members of the Policy Committee, one meeting in advance.